-The other workhorse data structure of JavaScript are arrays, which are really just objects with integer "indices" converted to ordinary string keys.
+The other workhorse data structure of JavaScript is the array, which is really just an object with integer "indices" converted to ordinary string keys.
 However, arrays pose several tricky challenges as they are commonly used both as finite tuples as well as unbounded collections.

+'''

-var arr = [17, "hi", true]; arr[3] = 3; arr.push(4); assert (arr.length == 5 && arr[5] == undefined);
+var arr = [17, "hi", true];

+arr[3] = 3; arr.push(4);

+assert (arr.length == 5 && arr[5] == undefined);

+'''

 As for any object, retrieving a non-existent key returns undefined rather than raising an "out-of-bounds" exception.
 Like other objects, arrays are extensible simply by writing "past the end."
-Array literals objects have prototype Array.prototype, which includes a push (resp. pop) function for adding an element to (resp. removing an element from) the end of an array.
+Array literal objects have prototype Array.prototype, which includes a push (resp. pop) function for adding an element to (resp. removing an element from) the end of an array.